rakus/extensible-maven-completion/README.md

 Completion extensions for new Maven plugins can be automatically generated via script.

-The script is initially based on the [maven-completion from Juven Xu](https://github.com/juven/maven-bash-completion).
+This completion script is initially based on the [maven-completion from Juven Xu](https://github.com/juven/maven-bash-completion).
 A lot of stuff were added or changed, but some parts are still from Juven Xu.